Side outputs#

 Note

-Side outputs and references to them are generated automatically with the Templates generator.
+Side outputs and references to them are generated automatically with the YAML generator.
 Usually there is no need to modify them when editing a process list.

 Example of side outputs#